Semigroup of annuli in Liouville CFT: Background

-In \cite{GKRV21_Segal} was introduced the definition of amplitudes for admissible Riemannian surfaces with weighted points.
-In this subsection, we extend this definition to general Riemannian surfaces $(\Sigma,g, {\bf x},\boldsymbol{\alpha},\bs{\zeta})$ with weighted marked points, i.e. we do not assume that the metric is admissible with respect to $(J,\bs{\zeta})$.
-We define the amplitude $\caA_{\Sigma,g,{\bf x},\bs{\alpha},\bzeta}$ as follows.
+In \cite{GKRV21_Segal} the definition of amplitudes for admissible Riemannian surfaces with parametrised boundary and marked points carrying weights satisfying the Seiberg conditions was introduced.
+In this subsection, we extend this definition to general Riemannian surfaces $S_g=(\Sigma,g, {\bf x},\bs{\zeta})$ with weights $\bs{\alpha}=(\alpha_1,\dots,\alpha_m)$, i.e. we do not assume that the metric $g$ is admissible with respect to $(J,\bs{\zeta})$.
+We define the amplitude $\mc{A}_{S_g,\bs{\alpha}}$ as follows.